CopperEgg/copperegg-powershell/UCM-Powershell-MSSQL/README.md

-UCM-Powershell
+UCM-Powershell-MSSQL
 ==============

-This is a powershell based implementation to collect performance metrics from Microsoft SQL Server.
+Uses powershell to monitor Microsoft based services.
+It currently supports
+ - Microsoft SQL Server,
+ - Microsoft AzureSQL Server.

-Unlike the implementation in main page of the repository, it does not collect metrics for other services but comes with installation script because of which the user is not required to create config.xml file himself.
-To get the installation script, open your Uptime Cloud Monitor account -> Custom Tab -> Getting Started -> Microsoft SQL Server and follow the instructions.
-The script will be downloaded and you will be required to enter configuration settings for your SQL server instance(s).
+Unlike the implementation in main page of the repository, it does not collect metrics for other services but comes with installation script because of which the user is not required to create/edit config.xml file himself.
+To get the installation script, open your Uptime Cloud Monitor account -> Custom Tab -> Getting Started -> Click on Microsoft SQL Server or Azure SQL icon and follow the instructions.
+The script will be downloaded and you will be required to enter configuration settings for your instance(s).
 Post that, a config.xml file is generated with the provided settings and service is started to monitor SQL instance(s)

 ##Synopsis